Orbits of strongly solvable spherical subgroups on the flag variety: Combinatorial parameters for the orbits of on

 More precisely, $\calX_B(\scrO) = w \calX_T(\scrU_\m)$, and in particular $w(\Phi_\m) \subset \calX_B(\scrO)$. \end{itemize} \end{theorem}

-\begin{proof} By the discussion at the beginning of this section, the first claim is equivalent to the fact that $w^{-1}\scrO \cap B/H$ contains a unique minimal $T$-orbit and a unique maximal $T$-orbit (ordered via inclusion of closures).
-Let $I \subset \scrD^*$ be a representative for $\scrO$, then $w^{-1}\scrO \cap B/H = (B \cap B^w) \scrU_I$.
-Therefore $w^{-1}\scrO \cap B/H$ is homogeneous under the action of a connected solvable group, and reasoning as in Corollary~\ref{cor:torica} it follows that it is an irreducible $T$-stable affine subvariety of $B/H$.
-In particular, $w^{-1}\scrO \cap B/H$ is itself a toric variety under the action of $T$.
-Being irreducibile, it contains a unique maximal $T$-orbit, and being affine it contains a unique closed $T$-orbit, hence a unique minimal orbit.
-It also follows that $w^{-1}\scrO \cap B/H$ is open in its closure, whence it contains exactly all $T$-orbits whose closures contain the minimal $T$-orbit and which are contained in the closure of the maximal one.
+\begin{proof} Let $w \in W$ and $I \subset \scrD$ be such that $\scrO = \scrO_{w,I}$ and denote $Z = w^{-1}\scrO \cap B/H$.
+By the discussion at the beginning of this section, the first claim is equivalent to the fact that $Z$ contains a unique minimal $T$-orbit and a unique maximal $T$-orbit (ordered via inclusion of closures).
+Since $Z = (B \cap B^w) \scrU_I$, it follows that $Z$ is homogeneous under the action of a connected solvable group, and reasoning as in Corollary~\ref{cor:torica} it follows that $Z$ is an irreducible $T$-stable affine subvariety of $B/H$.

-i) Since $\m$ is contained in every representative of $\scrO$, it is enough to consider the case $I = \m$.
-By the description of the action of the root groups on the $T$-orbits in $B/H$, we claim that